deajan/smartmontools-win/README.md

 ## Unattended examples

 You may want to preconfigure smartd settings or alert setting when making an unattended installation.
+You may also install the package on a test computer, use the GUI to configure the service and alerts, and use the generated configuration files for a mass installation.
 Putting a preconfigured smartd.conf file along with the setup exe will load it automatically.
 Putting a preconfigured erroraction_config.cmd file along with the setup exe will automatically configure alert options.
 Those files can be found at https://github.com/deajan/smartmontools-win/tree/master/unattended